24ERIC/official_webiste/README.rst

-   # Note following is Optional, but helpful for testing
+   # Note the following steps is Optional, but helpful for testing

       # Reason: your modification may works well in local, but may crash once deploy on vercel, so you can create free account, test it by yourself
       # Download Vercel CLI follow guidance: https://vercel.com/docs/cli
       # create account on vercel
       vercel login
+      # in order to test
+      vercel      # preview "fake" deploy
+      # copy the website link provided to you, paste it on browser

+      # Reason: test your modification local by following command:
+      python3 manage.py runserver         # make sure you are in /github/official_website/ directory